 This will make 2 thin pieces for the bottom and the top layers.
 If you just wanted the bottom only then cut recipe in half and go with that.
 I do love that second layer though.
 You can keep it solid with slits in the top for steam to escape or make a lattice criss cross if you’d rather.

-What to Make with Sourdough Discard
+How to Make Pie Crust with Sourdough Discard

 - Use your to make fluffy and tangy pancakes.
 Just mix it with flour, eggs, milk, and a bit of sugar.